STDIO vs HTTP MCP Servers in VS Code

 All running simultaneously, zero configuration overhead.

-As the server developer, you need to handle:
+As the server developer, you also need to be careful with your I/O:

 // Reading from stdin